renderedtext/semaphore-docs-new/source/docs/adding-github-bitbucket-project-to-semaphore.md

 After you have signed in on Semaphore for the first time, a welcome screen will prompt you to add your first project.
 Click on the "Start a Project" button to get started.
-If you have already added some projects on Semaphore, use the "Create new" link at the top of your dashboard.
+If you have already added some projects on Semaphore, use the "Create new" link at the top of your screen.

 <img src="/docs/assets/img/adding-new-project/build-new-project.png" class="img-responsive img-bordered">

 The next step is to connect your Semaphore account with your GitHub and/or Bitbucket account.
-This will allow Semaphore to do things like present you a list of projects to choose from, fetch the chosen Git repositories, and update pull request status.
+This will allow Semaphore to do things like present you a list of projects to select from, fetch the chosen Git repositories, and update pull request status.
 Select your preferred Git host.

 <img src="/docs/assets/img/adding-new-project/select-github-or-bitbucket.png" class="img-responsive img-bordered">